nawabahmadreshi/documentation/pages/third-party-integrations/apptimize.md

 {% if page.overview %}

 Branch has partnered with Apptimize to seamlessly provide different onboarding flows for users arriving through Branch links.
-You can design and test different user flows based off the data a Branch deeplink returns to you.
-Have a theory that users clicking Branch links right into a product page convert better than users clicking Branch links but must authenticate first?
+You can design and test different user flows based off the data the Branch deep link returns to you.
+Have a theory that users clicking Branch links right into a product page convert better than users clicking Branch links, but must authenticate first?
 With this integration, you can define, measure, and prove your hypothesis!

 {% image src='/img/pages/third-party-integrations/apptimize/campaign-flow.png' full center alt='Apptimize flow example' %}